maxheyn/maxs-readme-guide/README.md

 This allows you to link to this section by using the id attribute, like this:
 `[Defining Sections](#sectioning)` → [Defining Sections](#sectioning)

-This does not have to just be on section headers, but you can also use a `<nav id="ID">` tag to line to a section inline.
+This does not have to just be on section headers, but you can also use a `<nav id="ID">` tag to link to a section inline.

 Similar to visual clutter, try not to use too many navigation links.
 If you have a lot of sections, you may want to consider using a table of contents instead.
 However, do not be afraid to use navigation links if you have a lot of sections, as they are a great way to navigate your README.
 It is a matter of taste and something you may want to have other people review for a second opinion.